anroots/tiny-doorbell-remote/README.md

 # Tiny Doorbell Remote

-Attiny powered RF remote for a wireless doorbell.
+These are the project files (hardware schematic and Arduino firmware code) for a small remote-control module that acts as an auxiliary remote to a wireless doorbell.

 ![PCB module](img/module_front2.jpg)